tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/mollie.rst

 Credentials tab
 ---------------

-Odoo needs your **API Credentials** to connect with your Mollie account, which comprise:
+CoquiAPPs needs your **API Credentials** to connect with your Mollie account, which comprise:

 - **API Key**: The test or live API Key depending on the configuration of the acquirer.